sooriyaarachchi/pybites.github.io-src/content/pep8.md

 It leads to more readable code which saves brain cycles and better maintainable code (= fewer bug).

+Also sharing a common coding style makes it easier to collaborate with others in the Python community.

 Of course there can be exceptions to the rule, PEP8 states: "do not break backwards compatibility just to comply with this PEP!" - Raymond Hettinger did a great talk on this: [Beyond PEP 8](https://www.youtube.com/watch?v=wf-BqAjZb8M)

 ## Summary of the guidelines

 A read that is aimed for '5 min' cannot have all, so I just summarize what I think is important, read the full spec for details:

 * Use 4 spaces per indentation level.
 Use spaces, not tabs.
 See [our post](http://pybit.es/indentation_tips.html) for more on this, including recommended .vimrc settings.
+Overall watch your [use of whitespace](https://www.python.org/dev/peps/pep-0008/#whitespace-in-expressions-and-statements): this takes practice, but becomes habit/ automatic over time.

 * Limit all lines to a maximum of 79 characters.
 Usually I have a script.py and test_script.py open, vertically alligned (vi -O file1 file2), keeping lines short makes this very convenient.